airportyh/jspec/README.txt

 === Todo

+  * test ability to run specific suites only
+  * evaluate under different context as not to replace any Jspec methods
+  * add better banner
   * add spinner / loading stats
-  * evaluate under different context as not to replace any Jspec methods
+  * add pre-processing to prevent pollution of prototypes
+  * contrib for jQuery specific matchers / dom extensions
+  * pre-processing so that should_be_true() can be written as should_be_true
+  * nesting
   * add match method for using other matchers within your own
+  * add hooks throughout the system
+  * add more formatters
   * before / after / before each / after each / global before/after/before each etc as well
     * allow access to current suite / spec
-  * nesting
-  * implementation icon / color
-  * update documentation
-  * split up into several js files which are packages via Rakefile
-  * add hooks throughout the system
-  * add license / better banner
-  * add more formatters
-  * test ability to run specific suites only
-  * add pre-processing to prevent pollution of prototypes
-  * pre-processing so that should_be_true() can be written as should_be_true
-  * contrib for jQuery specific matchers / dom extensions
   * mocking
   * textmate bundle

-== Copyright
+=== Copyright

+(The MIT License)

-  2008 - 2009 TJ Holowaychuk <tj@vision-media.ca> (MIT Licensed)
+Copyright (c) 2008 - 2009 TJ Holowaychuk <tj@vision-media.ca>

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.